testground/testground/plans/example-browser-node/README.md

-With this testplan we want to showcase how one could, while still using the `docker:generic` builder, have a testplan which can be tested in a node environment (using `docker:node`) as well as within a browser.
+With this testplan we want to showcase how one could, while still using the `docker:generic` builder, have a testplan which can be tested a single docker container using the testplan directly in a node environment or within the browser.
 This does require that the library you wish to test can be used from both environments.

 ## Usage